Cocaine Rehab Services

 A study in Spain that took place between 2003 and 2006 reported that there was no safe level of recreational cocaine use.
 An analysis of sudden deaths in southwest Spain showed that a little more than three percent of them were related to a cocaine habit that had damaged the heart and arteries.
 Most of these people also smoked and drank alcohol.
 Researchers called use of these three substances “lethal cocktails.”

-If you have a loved one who is abusing cocaine, do not delay in contacting a Narconon cocaine drug rehab center nearest you for help.
+If you have a loved one who is abusing cocaine, do not delay in contacting us for a Narconon center nearest you for help.